How to improve your child’s 2025 CAT4 score

 We can see the circle is positioned above the heart in the top row.
 It is important to realise that the shapes will be mirrored in the bottom row, when the sheet is unfolded.
 The only answer that correctly displays this is E.

-What do CAT4 test practice Hidden Shapes questions look like?
+What do CAT4 practice test Hidden Shapes questions look like?

 The shape on the left is hidden inside on of the shapes on the right.